w3c/html-ruby/explainers/ruby-tts.md

 whether to read both the base and the annotation separately, or whether to provide a single reading.
-Existing HTML ruby markup does not distinguish, leading annoyances, confusion, and misunderstandings for text-to-speech readers of ruby-annotated documents.
+Existing HTML ruby markup does not distinguish, leading to annoyances, confusion, and misunderstandings for text-to-speech readers of ruby-annotated documents.